 Remember the old adage “you get what you pay for”?
 This is especially important when making an investment in solar, a project that should add value to your home.
 If installed improperly, however, a solar array will have the opposite effect!
-At Third Sun Solar, our 19 years of experience has taught us how to do it right.
+At Third Sun Solar, our 19 years of experience across Ohio has taught us how to do it right.
 Your choice of a solar company is the most important decision you will have as you go solar: choose wisely.

 You likely consider your home one of your most valuable assets.
 Because of this, choosing the right installation partner is critically important.
 Listed below are the two important phases of the solar panel installation process, which you should focus on.

 - Solar Racking Installation– A typical roof installation involves drilling and properly waterproofing 40-60 holes through the roof.
 The holes are for the attachment of the array and the design, materials and techniques must withstand extreme weather, summer and winter for decades.

 - Electrical Wiring– From each panel, down through the house to the inverter, and then to the interconnection to your homes electrical system, there is a lot of electrical work that goes into a solar installation.
 Solar installations must be done by a licensed electrical contractor in the State of Ohio.
 This licence ensures the contractor is trained and experienced to perform solar installation safely and with methods that will hold over time.

 We are sad to say that we see installation practices from other solar installation companies that are at best unsightly, often prone to early failure and at worst unsafe.